jeffreyhanson/prepairr/README.md

 print(lwgeom_time)
 ```

-    ## [1] 1.416
+    ## [1] 2.198

-As we can see, the `st_prepair` function in this package took 5.23 seconds longer to complete.
-Therefore, do not use this package to clean your data.
+As we can see, the `st_prepair` function in this package took 10.32 seconds longer to complete.
+Therefore do not use this package to clean your data.

 ### References